-Why Do People Care About the Presidents’ SAT and ACT Scores?
+Why Do People Care About the Presidents’ IQ, SAT, and ACT Scores?

-But for all this gravitas, these scores lose their relevance after graduation.
-Few and far between is the employer who asks for high school test scores, and rarer still is the baby boomer who remembers his or her score.
+Truth be told, the employer who asks for high school test scores are few and far between.
+Rarer still is the baby boomer who remembers his or her score.

 Far be it from us to deny this curiosity, we’ve compiled the SAT and ACT scores of the most recent leaders.

-Like many before President Trump, such as Presidents Obama and Clinton, Trump’s educational background and history have been questioned multiple times.
+Like many before President Trump, such as President Obama and President Clinton, Trump’s educational background and history have been questioned multiple times.
 And, like many before him, the public is left with more questions than answers.

-The Only Official Presidential Score Brought to Light
+The Only Official Presidential Test Score Brought to Light

 To illustrate this point, Powerful Prep has listed the supposed scores of several modern American presidents.